bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Preliminary Requirements to The Reader
 -------------------------------
 SJ-Platform is a quite complex system, but the tutorial tries to guide the reader as smooth as possible.
-So, there are quite small amount of requirements to a reader.
+So, there is quite a small amount of requirements to a reader.
 To achieve the success the reader must have knowledge of:

 1. scala programming language and generic data structures;
 2. basics of Docker.

 Also, the reader should have working Linux host with 4-8GB of RAM and 4 CPU cores with Docker installed (in the tutorial the installation of Docker for Ubuntu 17.04 OS will be explained).

-In the tutorial we will demonstrate the functionality of SJ-Platform and train the reader develop the modules for it using the example problem, which is listed further:
+In the tutorial we will demonstrate the functionality of SJ-Platform and train the reader to develop the modules for it using the example problem, which is listed further:

 TODO PROBLEM DESCRIPTION

-The problem is not a case of "heavy" task but it includes some problems which are very specific to stream processing tasks and introduces all SJ-Platform functionality step-by-step without deep knowledge requirements of specific problem domains.
+The problem is not a case of a "heavy" task but it includes some problems which are very specific to stream processing tasks and introduces all SJ-Platform functionality step-by-step without deep knowledge requirements of specific problem domains.

 Short Features List for Impatient
 -------------------------------